TerrordactylDesigns/boombot/README.md

   All commands for the master require the setting for botname to trigger.
   Commands are not required to be in any order: example - This is a really good song boombot.
 Will trigger the 'boombot good' command. (replace boombot with whatever you set in the config.json)

+* say - says in chat whatever you tell him to through pm

 * djmode - make the bot get on stage and DJ

 * getdown - make the bot get off stage